Cooperly/v2flags/README.md

 ## Explanation

-***Please do your own research if you must, a lot of these explanations were made when I wasn't very good at explaining things, and I do not wish to update all of them properly at the moment.***
+***Please do your own research, a lot of these explanations were made when I wasn't very good at explaining things, I haven't covered all the flags properly and removed everything that hasn't been explained properly, and I do not wish to update this section at the moment.***

 <br>